Codewick/cosmetic_store/README.md

-# Cosmetic_Store
+#Term 2 Hackathon Project

-# Team Members: Kasumi, Reena, Sana & Sakshi
+#Team Members: Kasumi, Reena, Sana & Sakshi

-## Summary of the team work
+#Challenge -

+As a team we had to create an online-store (not two sided market place) with various requirements.

+Use Maslow’s hierarchy to help find needs: combine two needs Use of: user stories, wireframes, ERDs
+Must use image uploading
+Bonus: Incorporates an API as an enhancement
+Must be deployed to Heroku
+Prepare slides for a 7 minute Presentation.

+#Please click the following:

-Please click here to browse our website on Heroku https://cosmeticlatest.herokuapp.com/users/sign_in
+##Please click here to browse our website on Heroku https://cosmeticlatest.herokuapp.com/users/sign_in

-Please click here to see design mock ups
+## Please click here to checkout User stories https://trello.com/b/AuhGZNdR/cosmeticshop

-Please click here to check the website[click here](https://github.com/GP-corps/Burger-King-Sizzles/blob/sana/app/assets/images/homepage.png "Home page")
+## please click here to check out ERD https://github.com/Codewick/cosmetic_store/blob/sana/app/assets/images/ERD.png

-For sign up page [click here](https://github.com/GP-corps/Burger-King-Sizzles/blob/sana/app/assets/images/Signup%20page.png "sign up page")

-For user's log in [click here](https://github.com/GP-corps/Burger-King-Sizzles/blob/sana/app/assets/images/homepage.png "log in page")

-For User's page with sizzle feed[click here](https://github.com/GP-corps/Burger-King-Sizzles/blob/sana/app/assets/images/User's%20Login%20page.png "User's log in page")

-For BK stream page [click here](https://github.com/GP-corps/Burger-King-Sizzles/blob/sana/app/assets/images/bk_stream_page_1024.png "BK STREAM PAGE")

-## Challenge

-* Creating User experience & MVP
-* Wireframes
-* Pushing work to Github and deploying to Heroku

-## What we learnt most
+## What was Challenges

-* Merging in the Github and deploying to the Heroku was the most challenging aspects we faced.
-However, All we need to do was Heroku db:migrate
+* Merging different trees in the master branches in the Github and pushing our works was one of the most difficult Challenges we faced and lost substantial amount of time during this.

+* Deploying to the Heroku was bit difficult initially However, Heroku db:migrate worked at last.

+ #Use of Technologies:
+ * git hub
+ * Heroku
+ * Rails
+ * Use of various Gems